 If someone eats them without knowing, it’s especially funny to see their reaction.
 You can even just give envelopes of Pop Rocks as a party favor alone.

 They ALWAYS instantly transform ANY homemade OR store bought dish into a memorable patriotic treat.
 It’s quick and effortless.
 If you’re celebrating with kids, they’ll get a kick out of it too.

 Although Pop Rocks is the candy of choice for most epic 4th of July parties, if those aren’t available, the next best option is Rice Krispies.
 The snap, crackle, pop they give off makes them perfect for firecracker holidays.
-You can make Rice Krispies treats of all kinds and even sprinkle Pop Rocks on them.
+Although the popping mainly happens when they’re in milk, you can make Rice Krispies treats of all kinds and even sprinkle Pop Rocks on them.